paulross/pymemtrace/docs/source/examples/process.rst

     2026-03-21 12:39:39,286 - process.py#288 - 82965 - (MainThread) - WARNING  - ProcessLoggingThread-JSON-STOP {"timestamp": "2026-03-21 12:39:39.286393", "memory_info": {"rss": 160972800, "vms": 35124613120, "pfaults": 40323, "pageins": 154}, "cpu_times": {"user": 1.246212992, "system": 1.10794368, "children_user": 0.0, "children_system": 0.0}, "elapsed_time": 6.798800945281982, "pid": 82965}

     Process finished with exit code 0

+.. raw:: latex

+    \end{landscape}

+Thst is a lot to swallow so see :ref:`examples-process_summarising_the_log_file` below which simplifies the output to the essential details.

 See ``pymemtrace/examples/ex_process_decorator.py`` for this example.